Monday, July 9, 2012

 • 1/4 of a red onion, chopped

-• about 3 cups of kale, cut in pieces
+• ~ 3 cups of kale, cut in pieces

 • 1 tbsp apple cider vinegar